attestate/kiwistand/docs/source/protocol-guide.rst

      A_2,4 --> G("G"<br>0x6)
      A_2,4 --> H("H"<br>0x7)

-Then, let's assume that this "Tree A" is on "Node A" and that there is a different "Tree B" on "Node B".
-"Node B"'s tree has only messages from "A" to F", so it is behind and needs to synchronize.
-Below is a visualization "Node B"'s tree.
+Then, let's assume that this "Tree A" is on "Peer A" and that there is a different "Tree B" on "Peer B".
+"Peer B"'s tree has only messages from "A" to F", so it is behind and needs to synchronize.
+Below is a visualization "Peer B"'s tree.

 .. mermaid::